kirillsaidov/mywebsite-blogs/blog/My Experience Building a Website with the D Language.md

 P.S.: There are many dead projects there.
 Even empty projects are added.
 The registry should restrict people from adding empty projects.
 I think this should be monitored somehow. // just a suggestion.

 The MongoDB situation is a good example.
 Searching for `mongodb` turns up multiple packages.
 Which one is good?
 Which one works?
 It's not obvious.
 After trying a few dead ends, I found that [`vibe-d:mongo`](https://code.dlang.org/packages/vibe-d%3Amongodb) (part of the Vibe-d framework itself) is the right choice.
-But subpackages of a package are not shown in search results—I had no idea it existed.
+But subpackages of a package are not shown in search results - I had no idea it existed.
 Discovering this required digging; it's not the kind of thing you find with a quick search.

 ## The Good: Community